Animal Liberation Environmental Protection Pandemic Prevention Human Health

 Key Data

-Better Understanding the Ethical Cost of Our Current Diets
+Better Understanding the Ethical Cost of Animal Exploitation

-Our culture's ever-growing demand for meat and animal products carries with it a grave cost to the animals.
+Our culture's ever-growing demand for animal products carries with it a grave cost to the animals.
 By making a change, we can create a more peaceful and compassionate world.

 ~70 billion Land animals are killed each year.